 New Jersey, along with many other states in the country, is facing a massive drug problem that has only expanded and become more dangerous in the last few years.
-In 2013, more than 33,000 people sought treatment for addictions to heroin or other opiates in New Jersey, a number that Bergen County drug possession attorneys say has increased more than 50 percent since 2006.
+In 2013, more than 33,000 people sought treatment for addictions to heroin or other opiates in New Jersey, a number that Essex County drug possession attorneys say has increased more than 50 percent since 2006.

 The rapidly growing number of people who use, abuse and sell heroin in the state has encouraged a bipartisan team of legislators to fight back with plans for new laws in a proposed package of bills aimed at preventing drug use and providing treatment options and alternatives for current addicts.